srcastillo/DdCBEs/README.md

-**Last updated:** May 15, 2024
+**Last updated:** May 2, 2025

 **DESCRIPTION**

 This repository contains the main raw trace files (.ab1) generated via Sanger sequencing in the study "Precision mitochondrial genome editing with αDdCBEs."
-A preprint for this study is available at https://www.biorxiv.org/content/10.1101/2024.05.13.593977v1 (DOI: 10.1101/2024.05.13.593977).
+This study was published as open-access in Human Gene Therapy (https://www.liebertpub.com/doi/10.1089/hum.2024.073).

 **KEY**